 Grip strength is critical for many aspects of daily life, from writing to weight lifting.
-It's a particular issue for people with health issues, like arthritis, or who are recovering from injuries.
+It's a particular issue for people with health issues or who are recovering from injuries.
 Fortunately, there are many different occupational therapy exercises to increase grip strength.

-Hand strength exercises typically require very little equipment, which means that they can be done at the gym, at home or even at work.
-For these hand exercises, you'll need a rubber band, stress ball and a weighted or EZ curl bar.
+Hand-strength exercises typically require very little equipment, which means that they can be done at the gym, at home or even at work.
+For these hand exercises, you need a rubber band, stress ball and a dumbbell.

-- Hold a tennis ball, gyro ball, or stress ball in your hand.
+- Hold a stress ball or gyro ball in your hand.
 You can also use a dedicated handgrip strengthener.

-- Slowly squeeze the ball as hard as possible.
-Hold your hand in place for between 3 and 5 seconds.
+- Slowly squeeze the tool as hard as possible.
+Hold your hand in place for 3 to 5 seconds.